Massage Therapy School

 Finding the right massage therapy school is the most important first step to help you become a massage therapist.
 Different schools have different focuses and the school you attend will shape the direction your career takes in the future.

 Massage therapy school usually runs from $5,000 to $10,000.
-The lenght of time you're in school varies greatly according to the state.
+The length of time you're in school varies greatly according to the area.
 Massage therapy school programs run anywhere from 6 months to 2 years.

 Your school should have classes in the type of massage you want to focus on.
 If you're unsure about the type of massage you want to do, attend a school that offers a wide variety of classes.
 There are many different types of massage and many possibilities for your massage career.